Skip to content

 Herbarium Specimen — Asclepias variegata L. collected in United States of America by The New York Botanical Garden (licensed under CC BY 4.0)

-Whorled Milkweed (Asclepias verticillata): This Texas milkweed is native mainly in the eastern counties of the state with scattered locations elsewhere (Kartesz 2015).
+Whorled Milkweed (Asclepias verticillata): Whorled milkweed is native mainly in the eastern counties of the state with scattered locations elsewhere (Kartesz 2015).
 Whorled milkweed has green to white flowers that bloom from May to September.
 In the wild, like a lot of other milkweeds, it grows in open areas such as meadows and fields, taking advantage of full sun.

 Close-up of white flowers of whorled milkweed (Asclepias verticillata).